Leon-peng2012/pulsar/site2/docs/client-libraries-cpp.md

 #### RPM

+To build RPM packages, use the following command:

 ```shell
 pulsar-client-cpp/pkg/rpm/docker-build-rpm.sh
 ```

-This will build the RPM inside a Docker container and it will leave the RPMs in `pulsar-client-cpp/pkg/rpm/RPMS/x86_64/`.
+The RPM packages will be built inside a Docker container and be placed in `pulsar-client-cpp/pkg/rpm/RPMS/x86_64/`.

 | Package name | Content |